vega/vega/docs/docs/api/util.md

 permalink: /docs/api/util/index.html
 ---

 Vega uses a set of JavaScript **utilities** throughout its implementation, including function generators, type checkers, log messages, and additional utilities for Object, Array and String values.
-These methods are bound to the top-level `vega` object, and can also be used in a stand-alone fashion by using the [vega-util](https://github.com/vega/vega-util) project.
+These methods are bound to the top-level `vega` object, and can also be used in a stand-alone fashion by using the [vega-util](https://github.com/vega/vega/tree/master/packages/vega-util) package.
+For additional utility methods for date-time values, see the [Time Utilities API reference](../time).

 ## Utilities API Reference